Galxe/galxe-docs/doc-developer/4-guide/api-cred-items-update.md

 1. (header, string, mandatory) access-token: use to auth if you have access to update credential items, the user with this access token must be the credential curator
 2. (int, mandatory) credId: the credential id you want to update
 3. (enum string, mandatory) operation:
    1. APPEND, append items in the list.
-   2. REPLACE, remove all items and replace them with items in the list.
+   2. REPLACE (use only when there is very little addresses in total, e.g., less than 500), remove all items and replace them with items in the list.
+This operation is not transactional, so DO NOT use if you have a long list of addresses.
+It is recommended to call REMOVE first then use APPEND.
    3. REMOVE, remove items from the list.
-4. (string array, mandatory) items: items list(address or email) to be modified, refer to operation.
+5. (string array, mandatory) items: items list(address or email) to be modified, refer to operation. **The length of array must not exceed 500**.

+NOTE:
+Always retry when any error is returned.
+See below example of how to check both GraphQL and HTTP errors.
+APPEND and REMOVE are re-entrant, so it is ok to just send the query again.
+REPLACE is not recommended to use.

 ### GraphQL